 Timber used in our pallets is sourced from FSC-managed forests and, wherever possible, recyclable cardboard and plastics are used for banding, interleaves, bags, and boxes.

 Wherever possible, all our sites reduce, re-use, or recycle waste, rather than send it to landfill.
 We have installed a waste-to-energy power plant at one of our factories, converting all sorts of waste from cement bags, to irreparably damaged timber pallets, to heat.

 Waste created during the manufacturing process is minimised, and wherever possible is re-used in the production of new products.

 Additionally, at the end of their life, our tiles and slates can be recycled and used as aggregate in other concrete products and in cement production.

-The re-use and recycle of waste materials reduces demand for quarrying of virgin material, reduces the amount of waste going to landfill in local areas near our sites and reduces energy consumption.
-All roof tiles are delivered on timber pallets manufactured from FSC certified sources, and we operate a returnable pallet scheme and we are saving around 1,000 tonnes of timber per year.
+The re-use and recycling of waste materials reduces demand for quarrying of virgin material, reduces the amount of waste going to landfill in local areas near our sites, and reduces energy consumption.
+All roof tiles are delivered on timber pallets manufactured from FSC-certified sources, we operate a returnable pallet scheme, and we are saving around 1,000 tonnes of timber per year.
 Any pallets that are beyond repair are either chipped for recycling or fed into a waste-to-energy incinerator.